-Dry season is the best, between February to April.
-Monsoon season lasts from November to February, although it does rain all year round.
+The dry season is the best, from February to April.
+The monsoon season lasts from November to February, although it does rain all year round.
 Often it will be bright and sunny in the mornings with potential for rain/overcast in late afternoons.
 Local public holidays can push the prices up.

 Public buses run from Ipoh for around 20-25RM (two hours) Ipoh is connected to most of Malaysia via the train network.
 Private shuttles run from many cities, including Georgetown for around 40RM (four hours) and minibus are also available from KL.

 - Ipoh – a city of great heritage and tasty food is a bus ride away.

 - Pangkor Island – the jewel of Perak and the perfect place to relax is only another two hours away via a connecting bus & ferry.

 - Penang – could be next on your wishlist if you’re after some of the best food in South East Asia!

 - Taman Negara – only a few hours to the west if you want to carry on with more outdoor pursuits including jungle trekking and animal spotting.

 - Perhentian Islands – warm up on some of Malaysia’s best beaches in the tropical Perhentian Islands.
 White sandy shores, great snorkelling, diving and laid-back beach bars are the ingredients for the perfect backpacker getaway.